nadeo/trackmania-doc/docs/web/tm-com/index.md

 The banner contains the thumbnail of the most recently picked map as well as the amount of medals gained during the selected month.
 The month can be changed by using the buttons on the left and right on the banner.

 TOTDs will be displayed in a grid in a calendar like manner - each map is tagged with the day it was picked.
-The infobox displays the players medals as well as the map's name and author.
+The infobox displays the users medals as well as the map's name and author.

 Clicking a maps thumbnail will bring you to the respective track page.